Ralfedwarddavid/PUBG-Game-Prediction/README.md

 The dataset consists of 29 features, which include a combination of player statistics, game metrics, and equipment usage.
 Some examples of the features include:

-Type of weapons used
+1.Type of weapons used
-Average headshot rate
+2.Average headshot rate
-Player’s group rank
+3.Player’s group rank
-Number of kills with different weapons
+4.Number of kills with different weapons
-Player’s location on the map
+5.Player’s location on the map
-Game time and survival rate
+6.Game time and survival rate
 These features are used to train the CatBoost model, which predicts whether a player will win or lose based on their in-game data.

 # Why CatBoost?